National Religious Party: Post–Six-Day War

 The party was unique in that it participated in all the governments of Israel until 1992.
 During this period, it was a centrist party, interested mainly in religious matters and impervious to the left–right divisions of the Israeli public.
 The long-time cooperation between the Israeli Labor Party and the NRP is sometimes referred to as the Historic League (הברית ההיסטורית).

 2003 government

-The NRP was a member on the 2003 government led by Ariel Sharon, and had two ministers in the cabinet.
+The NRP was a member of the 2003 government led by Ariel Sharon, and had two ministers in the cabinet.
 Effi Eitam was the Minister of Housing, and Zevulun Orlev was the Minister of Labor and Welfare.
 Yitzhak Levy was a deputy minister responsible for the Ministry of Religious Affairs until it was dismantled.

 The party helped form the previous government's coalition, together with the Likud, Shinui, and the National Union, which was based on the following principles: